KevinKeWang/tiny_rack/README.md

 ## Main features:

-* One-piece 3D printed enclosure, no splicing, no need for any other accessories.
+* One-piece 3D printed, no splicing, no metal rails required.
-* Maximum supported current: +12V 1500mA, -12V 1500mA, +5V 6500mA.
+* Maximum current: +12V 1500mA, -12V 1500mA, +5V 6500mA.
 * Optional +3.3V 500mA for easy project prototyping.
-* Fully load tested.
+* Full load tested.
 * The +12V and -12V output ripple is less than 100mV under all load conditions.
 * Exposed M3 screw terminals for direct connection to the test power supply.
 Clamps can be directly.